 Increasing Background Blur in Photographs

 Blurred backgrounds in photos taken with digital cameras are often difficult to achieve.
 This article explains some techniques for increasing background blur.
-For a technical discussion of this topic, see Igor Yefremov's article "Blurring the Background - A scientific approach."

 Here are some techiques to use that will help increase the background blur: